Felix1307/TokenAuth/README.md

 Ratting myself, and logging into my own account.

 ## Download
-Setup and build yourself: Follow [1.8.9ForgeTemplate](https://github.com/DxxxxY/1.8.9ForgeTemplate) setup & build instructions.
+Download from [Releases](https://github.com/DxxxxY/TokenAuth/releases) and drag that into your mod folder.

 or

-Download from [Releases](https://github.com/DxxxxY/TokenAuth/releases) and drag that into your mod folder.
+Setup and build yourself using [1.8.9ForgeTemplate#Setup](https://github.com/DxxxxY/1.8.9ForgeTemplate#Setup)'s instructions.

 ## Features
 - Login into an account with a username:uuid:token combo.